KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Article Table

 A table representing the set of article slugs.
-Foreign keys can use this as a reference to maintain referential integrity.
+Foreign keys can reference this to maintain integrity.
 PostgreSQL does not allow referencing the `slug` field in the `article_revision` table as it is not unique in that table.